 PFL can also be activated using the fader overpress feature: Move the fader down to its lowest position, then push it down past the normal backstop position and PFL activates for that fader.
 This is a momentary setting so as soon as you release the fader, PFL is deactivated.
-(It is possible to disable this feature, contact Calrec customer support for more information.)
+If you wish to disable this feature, navigate to 'Other Options', then select 'Misc Settings' from the left hand button menu and click DISABLE for the PFL Overpress option.